kiffoh/blog-api/README.md

 ### Authentication

-All protected routes require a JWT token in the Authorization header:
+All protected routes require a JWT token in the Authorisation header:
 ```
 Authorization: Bearer <your_jwt_token>
 ```